paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

         ]
     ```

-  - The `"blockNumber"` is an unsigned integer represented as string indicating the block number.
+  - `"blockNumber"` is an unsigned integer represented as string indicating the block number.
-  - The `"blockHash"` is a hexadecimal-encoded string representing the hash of the block at the given height.
+  - `"blockHash"` is a hexadecimal-encoded string representing the hash of the block at the given height.

   The `"badBlocks"` field is an array of hexadecimal-encoded strings representing the hashes of blocks that should be considered invalid.
 These hashes represent known and unwanted blocks on forks that have been pruned.